AutoCAD or Inventor, which software is a better choice in 2020? Is there a clear winner between the two?

 If you’re looking for an honest comparison between AutoCAD vs. Inventor, you came to the right post.
 I’m going to use several criteria to differentiate between these two programs.
-Before we continue, let me ask you a question.
+But before we continue, let me ask you a question.
 Why are you interested in comparing AutoCAD vs. Inventor?

-Are you a CAD/CAM professional trying to decide on which of these two programs to specialize?
+Are you a CAD/CAM professional trying to decide which of these two programs to specialize in?
 Are you an employee assigned the task of figuring out which CAD/CAM program is right for your purposes?
-Are you an inventor or creator who’s itching to get your ideas into the world?
+Are you an inventor or creator who’s itching to convert your ideas into 2D or 3D models?

-No matter what your situation is, this article will help answer your question; “What is the difference between AutoCAD and Inventor.
-Now, let me make this clear, this article won’t tell you which of the two programs is better in a head-to-head style, but rather it will clarify the definite differences between the two programs.
+No matter what your situation is, this article will help answer your question: “What is the difference between AutoCAD and Inventor?”
+Now, let me make this clear, this article won’t tell you which of the programs is better when placed head-to-head.
+But it will clarify the key differences between the two programs.

-Either way, you look at it, by the time you read this article, you’ll see the distinction between AutoCAD and Inventor
+Either way, you look at it, by the time you finish reading this article, you’ll see the distinction between AutoCAD and Inventor.

 The Short Verdict